neelsmith/hctexts/README.md

 # `hctexts`

 This repository hosts a selection of Greek and Latin texts used in teaching at Holy Cross, along with related analytical material, including morphological databases.
-The material in this repository is the basis for a pilot program in 2019-2020 restructuring the organization and sequence of our Latin curriculum based on a computational analysis of a target corpus students will read.
+The material in this repository is the basis for a pilot program in 2019-2020 restructuring the organization and sequence of our Latin curriculum based on a computational analysis of a target corpus students are reading.

 ## What's here